 As with all routes into the film industry the traditional route in has its Cons.
 It can be very competitive to find professional on set training.
 In England assistant roles for my job position for example (script supervisor) are rare to come by and so I was left working my job role on independent productions at the beginning of my career.

-I have found six routes into film and you can download my one page list below.
 How you create your career is up to you.
 And you can change route along the way and mix it up by trying out various strategy’s.
 Personally I am heading in an online direction with my film work.
 How about you what direction do you see yourself going down?
 What work routes have you tried?